gramosi/codingExerciseCCC/README.md

 Charlene's idea is to attract as many regular‘s as possible to have a steady turnaround.
 She decides to offer a customer stamp card, where every 5th beverage is for free.
 If a customer orders a beverage and a snack, one of the extra's is free

+To Execute the Program, go in target directory and run

+java -jar .\CCC-v.1.0.jar